gcampidilli/buckler_research/README.md

 Buckler Lab for Maize Genetics and Diversity: https://www.maizegenetics.net/ <br>

 My research questions: <br>
-How are Mutator transposable elements (TEs) conserved across maize genotypes and across the andropogoneae clade?
+How are Mutator transposable elements (TEs) conserved across maize genotypes?
 What is the impact of Mutator insertions on plant fitness? <br>

 As a primer, Mutator TE behavior was investigated in the active mutator line BonnMu.
 These files are in bonnmu_research.<br/><br/>
 Then, for all ~270 maize inbreds in the Goodman Maize Diversity Panel the following steps were carried out: